Jessie Murph: 2023–2024: Mainstream collabs and That Ain't No Man That's the Devil

 Murph's collaboration with Diplo and Polo G, "Heartbroken", charted at No. 64 on the US Billboard Hot 100 and was number 52 on the Canadian Hot 100 on August 5, 2023.
 In mid-2023, she announced her first headline tour titled the Cowboys and Angels North American Tour, which was named after her earlier 2023 single titled "Cowboys and Angels".
 At the end of 2023, Murph collaborated with Country singer-songwriter Maren Morris on the single, "Texas".
 In 2024, Murph released her debut studio album That Ain't No Man That's the Devil. which is certified Gold in both Canada and the United States.

 2025–present: Sex Hysteria and Worldwide Hysteria Tour

 In 2025, Murph released her second studio album, Sex Hysteria which spawned several singles including "Touch Me Like a Gangster", and "Blue Strips".
 The latter became viral on the social media platform TikTok, which contributed to the song's popularity.
-"Blue Strips" became Murph's highest charting single in the United States, becoming her first top 20 single and peaking at number 15.
-To further promote her album, Murph announced in May that in the month of July she will embark on her Worldwide Hysteria Tour.
+"Blue Strips" became Murph's highest charting single on the US Billboard Hot 100, becoming her first top 20 single and peaking at number 15.
+To further promote her album, Murph announced in May that in July she will embark on her Worldwide Hysteria Tour.